Alcides Escobar had his own personal cheering section in Miami — his son’s youth team

 “That’s awesome, whenever you can get kids in and get them involved in our game,” Martinez said Thursday night.
 “It means a lot to not just Alcides, but to all the players, to see the young kids out there cheering for everyone and having a good time.”

 The announced crowd for the series finale was 5,447.
 Massi and his friends were by far the loudest section.
-During Escobar’s first at-bat, a flyout to right field, they offered a scatted chant of his name.
+During Escobar’s first at-bat, a flyout to right field, they offered a scattered chant of his name.
 But in his second, which ended with a single to left, they organized themselves, singing “Vamos Alcides, vamos!”

 Escobar pulled into first and pointed in their direction.
-The chant morphed into claps ands screams.
-But in the ninth, when Escobar capped his night with a second hit, the ballpark was noticeably empty and quiet.
+The chant morphed into claps and screams.
+But in the ninth, when Escobar capped his night with a second hit, the ballpark was noticeably empty and lulled.
 It was 10:20 p.m. and the kids had to sleep.

 Read more on the Washington Nationals: